-Cockroaches are not pests homeowners want to come face to face with.
+Cockroaches are pests homeowners do not want to come face to face with.
 Knowing how to identify signs of cockroach infestation can help treat them and prevent future infestation.
-Keeping roaches out of your home or business is important to avoid transmission of bacteria and they can also be an allergen source for some people.
+Keeping roaches out of your home or business is important to avoid transmission of bacteria.
+Cockroaches can also be an allergen source for some people.

 What is a Cockroach?

 There are a few different types of cockroaches that you might find crawling around your home.
 Generally, you can identify cockroaches by their body shape, color, and legs.
 Most cockroaches have a flat, oval-shaped body that is light to dark brown.
 These insects have 6 legs that allow them to move around quickly.
 Types of cockroaches include:

 - Oriental Cockroach